Find the perfect plant for your perfect gardenscape!

 Features & Attributes

 Mesabi Cherry is covered in stunning clusters of fragrant white flowers along the branches in mid spring before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The pointy leaves turn an outstanding orange in the fall.
 The fruits are showy cherry red drupes carried in abundance in mid summer.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.
 The smooth dark red bark adds an interesting dimension to the landscape.

 This is a multi-stemmed deciduous shrub with a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.